100% financing home loans for new and repeat home buyers

 Lenders typically allow lower credit scores on VA loans as well.
 While most mortgage lenders require just a 640 score, some allow you to have a score as low as 620.

 So while the loan technically needs a down payment and is not a 100% loan, the effect is the same.
-If you have a gift source, you don’t have to come up with anything for the down payment.
+If you have a gift source, you don’t have to come up with anything for the down payment (this is also true of conventional loans!).

 First-time home buyers receive down payment gifts more often than you might think.
 There’s a chance that you know an eligible donor who could help you with all or part of the down payment.

-Another FHA niche offering is the Good Neighbor Next Door loan.
-Teachers, police officers, and some other public employees can buy a home with just $100 down.
+Another niche offering from the Department of Housing and Urban Development (HUD) is the Good Neighbor Next Door loan.
+Teachers, police officers and some other public employees can buy a home with just $100 down.
 That’s not quite 100% financing, but very close to it.

 There are a number of options if you’re in the market for no down payment mortgages.
 The U.S. government wants people to buy homes.